manimudaliyar/manimudaliyar/README.md

 I’m an engineer moving deeper into **DevOps & Cloud Engineering**, focused on building systems that are automated, observable, and boring in production (the good kind).

-I’m **AWS Certified Solutions Architect – Associate (SAA-C03)** and I care more about workflows, reliability, and repeatability than shiny dashboards.
+**AWS Certified Solutions Architect – Associate (SAA-C03)** and I care more about workflows, reliability, and repeatability than shiny dashboards.

 ---